eleanor-clifford/ellie.clifford.lol/blog/0021-taking-back-control-5/index.md

 <hr>

 But at last, a stroke of luck, Mind Flayer has partially broken on it's own.
-It's broken in a very convenient way, too -- it's still usable, but only
+It's broken in a very convenient way, too---it's still usable, but only
 awkwardly: the touchscreen doesn't work, so i have to plug in a mouse to do anything.
 This should be enough incentive to stop using it (without losing all the data), but simultaneously, I partially broke Flumph at the software level